pranjalvidyarthi/pranjalvidyarthi/ReadMe.md

 ## 💫 About Me:

 Hi there!
-I'm Pranjal Vidyarthi, the creator of Pranjal Tech on YouTube. <br> 🚀 I love coding, sharing knowledge, and building cool projects!<br>
+I'm Pranjal Vidyarthi, the creator of Pranjal Tech on YouTube.
+Also known as The Creative Coder.. <br> 🚀 I love coding, sharing knowledge, and building cool projects!<br>
 🔭 Currently working on my 100 Days of Python series.<br>
 🌱 Learning and experimenting with Python, JavaScript, and automation.<br>
 💬 Ask me anything about Programming, Web Development, and Automation.<br>